fnproject/docs/cli/how-to/create-init-image.md

 ### Creating the init-image

 Firstly we need to create `func.init.yaml`.
-It'll be the same as the existing `func.yaml` but without `name` and `version` (these are provided by the CLI when the init-image is used.
+It'll be the same as the existing `func.yaml` but without `name` and `version` (these are provided by the CLI when the init-image is used).

 ```
 $ cat func.init.yaml